 Slow protects forests by growing coffee

-Slow is committed to maintaining, regenerating, and protecting forests.
 The key to producing high-quality coffee is not just the location where the coffee grows but also the environment surrounding the coffee plants.
 Coffee plants in Laos are naturally grown in small plots owned by coffee farmers.

 The trees, which grow naturally above the coffee bushes, protect the coffee from the sun.
 The forest improves the quality of coffee by slowing down the ripening of berries and providing them with nutrients as well as ideal growing soil.